-The Bank used its incremental borrowing rate ("IBR") to measure all lease liabilities at November 1, 2019.
+The Bank used its incremental borrowing rate ("IBR") to measure all lease liabilities at the inception of a lease.
 The IBR is the rate of interest that the Bank would have to pay to borrow over a similar term, and with similar security, the funds necessary to obtain an asset of similar value to the right of use asset in a similar economic environment.
 When no observable rates are available, the Bank estimates the IBR using observable inputs.